phonchi/Cryo2Struct/README.md

 Cryo2Struct also provides a small utility to compute the intersection over union (IoU) between a predicted segmentation volume and its ground-truth labels.
-Run the following command with your prediction and label maps in MRC format:
+Run the following command with your prediction and label maps in MRC format.
+The optional ``--radius`` argument expands each labeled voxel into a cubic bounding box before computing IoU:

 ```
-python3 evaluation/compute_iou.py prediction.mrc label.mrc
+python3 evaluation/compute_iou.py prediction.mrc label.mrc --radius 1
 ```
 This script prints the IoU score for each class as well as the average IoU.